lordya/ugcvid/Docs/AFP UGC Architecture Document.md

 ## **Technical Summary**

 AFP UGC is a serverless, event-driven SaaS platform built on **Next.js** (App Router) and deployed on **Vercel**.
 It utilizes **Supabase** for PostgreSQL database, authentication, and object storage.
-The core value proposition—AI video generation—is orchestrated via a "Human-in-the-Loop" workflow: scraping product data (mock/custom), generating scripts with **OpenAI**, allowing user review, and generating videos via **Kie.ai**.
+The core value proposition—AI video generation—is orchestrated via a "Human-in-the-Loop" workflow: scraping product data from Amazon using **ScraperAPI**, generating scripts with **OpenAI**, allowing user review, and generating videos via **Kie.ai**.
 The system is architected to handle asynchronous long-running video generation tasks through a polling mechanism suitable for Vercel's serverless environment, ensuring a responsive user experience ("Optimistic UI") and robust credit management.

 ## **High-Level Overview**